sheffield-bioinformatics-core/nf-core-user-docs/user_guide/project_setup.md

     └── script
 ```

 This directory tree can be established by running the command shown below.
-Please ensuring that you change `filestore` to the actual name of the filestore you wish to locate your project within e.g., `fastdata` and that you change `project_root` to the name of the project e.g., `2022_10_31_demo_project`
+Please ensuring that you change `filestore` to the actual name of the filestore you wish to locate your project within e.g., `parscratch` and that you change `project_root` to the name of the project e.g., `2023_01_01_demo_project`

 ```bash
 # setup project directory structure